Counselor Education (COUN)

 COUN 6363.
 Assessment Guid. & Counseling.
 3 Hours.

-Study will include the principles of assessment and evaluation in counseling, assessment instruments used in counseling services, elementary statistical concepts, methods of evaluating assessment instruments, the process of synthesizing and interpreting assessment data, and the ethics of assessment.
+Students study the principles of assessment and evaluation in counseling, assessment instruments used in counseling services, elementary statistical concepts, methods of evaluating assessment instruments, the process of synthesizing and interpreting assessment data, and the ethics of assessment.

 COUN 6364.
 Counseling For Addictions.
 3 Hours.

-This course covers the theory, research, and practice of substance abuse prevention and chemical dependency counseling with special application to the functions of counselors.
+Students examine the theory, research, and practice of substance abuse prevention and chemical dependency counseling with special application to the functions of counselors.